bmuschko/gradle-clover-plugin/README.md

 * `json`: Generates JSON report (defaults to `false`).
 * `html`: Generates HTML report (defaults to `false`).
 * `pdf`: Generates PDF report (defaults to `false`).
+* `filter`: A comma or space separated list of contexts to exclude when generating coverage reports.
+See [Using Coverage Contexts](http://confluence.atlassian.com/display/CLOVER/Using+Coverage+Contexts).
+By default no filter is applied.

 The Clover plugin defines the following convention properties in the `clover` closure: